Retronator/Pixel-Art-Academy/README.md

 # Pixel-Art-Academy
-An adventure game that teaches you art.
+An adventure game for learning to draw.